-This class is designed to introduce students to various types of injuries, how they manifest, their symptoms, and rehabilitative massage techniques to treatment of these injuries.
-Students will be able to treat major muscles in segments and have a thorough handson knowledge of body planes and bony structures, identify precise locations of muscular attachments and bony landmarks.
-Prerequisite: RAK2215 Functional Anatomy (may be taken concurrently).
+This class is designed to introduce students to various types of injuries, how they manifest, their symptoms, and rehabilitative massage techniques utilized in the treatment of these injuries.
+Students will be able to treat major muscles in segments and have a thorough hands-on knowledge of body planes and bony structures, identify precise locations of muscular attachments and bony landmarks.